 Unfortunately, should this occur with your employees it is not as simple as constructing some scaffolding and having a pressure clean.
 However, it is important to have the support structures around so staff know they can manage issues and gain assistance to avoid getting to that point.

-What I am suggesting is you raise your awareness of the repeated low-level stresses that are slowly eroding your and your employees’ resilience, and building up to become a significant stressor.
+What I am suggesting is you raise your awareness of the repeated low-level stressors that are slowly eroding your and your employees’ resilience, and building up to become significant stressors.

 Anxiety has many contributing factors which are different for different people, however the presence or perceived presence of psychosocial hazards can contribute to the levels of concern and worry.
 Some of the influencing factors include excessive workloads, poor organizational change management, aggression and harassment.